juancastillo0/leto/README.md

 Field inputs (or Arguments) can be used in multiple places:

-- `GraphQLObjectType.fields.inputs`: Inputs/Arguments in field resolvers
+- `GraphQLObjectType.fields.inputs`: Inputs in field resolvers

 - `GraphQLInputObjectType.fields`: Fields in Input Objects

-- `GraphQLDirective.inputs`: Inputs/Arguments in directives
+- `GraphQLDirective.inputs`: Inputs in directives

 Not all types can be input types, in particular, object types and union types can't be input types nor part of a `GraphQLInputObjectType`.